tumblingprogrammer/blog_entries/setting-up-a-django-project-boilerplate.md

     beautifulsoup4==4.6.0
     tornado==4.5.1

 Notice how I placed `django-livereload-server==0.2.3` on top, by which I signify that the bottom two are required by `django-livereload-server`.
+It's just a convention I use.
+When you install the requirements from a `txt` file, the order in which they are placed shouldn't really matter (unless there were conflicts between required packages).

 Let's edit our `settings/local.py` file so it reads as follows: